February 4, 2019

 1. Wake Up.
 2. Bottle and snuggle.
 3. Breakfast.
-4. Play time.
+4. Playtime.
 Understanding daily routines is an essential part of building your budding mathematician’s early math skills.
 Use words to describe the order of things: “First, I am going to take off your dirty diaper.
 The second thing I will do is throw it away.”

 Give Me a Beat!

 Does your baby tap their toes to the beat?
 Clap along to their favorite song?
 They’re enjoying the music, but they’re also learning about rhythm — an early mathematical patterning skill.
-Find songs that are slow, songs that are fast and songs that change pace.
+Find songs that are slow, songs that are fast, and songs that change pace.
 A good dance party is also a math party for little learners!

 That’s right!
 Counting is not the only way your child learns about numbers.
-Breaking crackers or other foods into smaller pieces teaches your little learner what numbers look like and how they work.
+Breaking crackers or other foods into smaller pieces teach your little learner what numbers look like and how they work.
 Say the numbers as you snap a carrot in two, or just line crackers and veggies as you say your numbers.

 One for you, and one for me!

 If you ask your toddler to share a cracker, they’ll probably give you one.
 If you ask for them all, they might not!
-But that doesn’t mean they doesn’t understand what you’re asking for.
+But that doesn’t mean they don’t understand what you’re asking for.
 They do.
 They’re beginning to understand the differences between first and last, between some and all.
 At dinner time, ask: “Who ate all their food first?”, “Who ate their mashed potatoes last?” and “How many of us want dessert?”

 The difference between dogs and cats…and other things!